 The firm also encourages and supports charity initiatives and events organised by staff, for example charity coffee mornings and individuals participating in sponsored walks, runs and bike rides - we normally have at least one member of staff running the London marathon.
 On occasion we have provided facilities for specific donations to disaster appeals, with the firm matching the contributions made by the staff, such as fundraising to support aid for the 2004 South Asian Tsunami.

 In addition, the firm operates an efficient payroll giving scheme, enabling staff to give effectively and regularly, direct from their pay, to support their favourite charities.

 PKF Littlejohn acts with integrity and in an ethical, honest and reliable manner.
 We are committed to high standards of business ethics in all interactions with clients, colleagues, suppliers and within the local community.

 All staff must adhere to the five fundamental ethical principles of integrity, objectivity, professional competence and due care, confidentiality, and professional behaviour as set out in the ‘Code of Ethics' issued by the International Federation of Accountants.
 We also comply with the Ethical Code published by the Institute of Chartered Accountants in England and Wales.

-Our Professional Standards Committee has responsibility for setting our professional standards and procedures, compliance with which is monitored by Littlejohn's Audit Compliance Partner and the Investment Business Compliance Partner.
+Our Professional Standards Committee has responsibility for setting our professional standards and procedures, compliance with which is monitored by PKF Littlejohn's Audit Compliance Partner and the Investment Business Compliance Partner.